ctnr-io/cluster-api-provider-contabo/README.md

 ### Common Issues

 **Authentication errors:**
-- Verify your `CONTABO_API_TOKEN` is correct and has sufficient permissions
+- Verify your OAuth2 credentials are correct:
+  - `CONTABO_CLIENT_ID` and `CONTABO_CLIENT_SECRET` from OAuth2 application
+  - `CONTABO_API_USER` and `CONTABO_API_PASSWORD` from your Contabo account
-- Check that the token is properly set in the environment
+- Check that all credentials are properly set in the environment
+- Ensure your OAuth2 application has sufficient API permissions

 **Instance creation failures:**
 - Verify the instance type is available in your selected region